Fox-ML-infrastructure/Fox-v1-infra/docs/03_technical/implementation/ADDING_PROPRIETARY_MODELS.md

   needs_gpu: false  # or true if GPU required
   backends: []  # or ["tf"], ["torch"], etc.
 ```

+> **Note:** If `backends` is non-empty, the runner will ensure the corresponding framework is available before selecting this family.
+This prevents runtime errors when GPU frameworks aren't installed.

 ## Key Methods to Override